 When the Chip Shortage May End

-Unless there is an additional crisis affecting the worldwide supply chain, the current chip shortage will come to an end, but it may not be immediate.
+The current chip shortage will come to an end, but it may not be immediate.
 Depending on the length of the pandemic, the other factors discussed above will determine a major portion of the timeline.
-Also, keep in mind that consumer demand will go up even more during the upcoming holiday season.
+Also, keep in mind that consumer demand will go up even more during the upcoming 2021 holiday season.